JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 What kinds of inputs do we want for a subgraph that sums up any number from 0 to 100... or 0 to 50... or 0 to 30?

-Well, we definitely want at least one trigger input and one trigger output, so that logic can flow in and out of this graph.
+Well, we definitely want at least one trigger input and one trigger output, so logic can flow in and out of this graph.
 Let's call these "Start" and "Finish."

 When we create these, we get to decide the "Key" and "Label" for both.
 The key is a unique identifier for the input/output, and the label is the name that you'll see when editing the graph.